playframework/play-samples/Hello.md

     }
     ```

 1. Navigate to the project `conf` directory and open the `routes` file.
-The following line maps a GET request from the browser to the `index` action in `HomeController.java`.
-In this case, it is mapping the root URL `/`:
+A route consists of an HTTP method, a path, and an action method.
+This control over the URL schema makes it easy to design clean, human-readable, bookmarkable URLs.
+The following line maps a GET request for the root URL `/` to the `index` action in `HomeController.java`:

     ```routes    GET     /           controllers.HomeController.index
     ```